Last Updated on December 2, 2023 by Electricalvolt

 In differential form,

-Electric current is the ratio of charge transferred in a given period of time.
-In other words the rate of transfer of electric charge is the electric current.
-If the one-coulomb charge is transferred in one second from one point to another the circuit is called the one-unit current.
+Electric current is the ratio of charge transferred in a given period.
+In other words, the rate of transfer of electric charge is the electric current.
+If the one-coulomb charge is transferred in one second from one point to another, the circuit carries the one-unit current.
 The unit of electric current is coulomb per second.
 This is also known as ampere after the name of physicist Andrew Marie Ampere.
 The SI unit of electric current is Ampere.

-In metal, free electrons are abundantly available which move randomly within the metal.
-When we connect metal to a supply source, the source electron repels the electrons of the metal towards the higher potential of the supply source, and thus the positive point of the supply source which is at the higher potential attracts the drifted electrons.
+In metal, free electrons, which move randomly within the metal, are abundantly available.
+When we connect metal to a supply source, the source electron repels the electrons of the metal towards the higher potential of the supply source, and thus, the positive point of the supply source at the higher potential attracts the drifted electrons.
 This way, the flow of electrons causes the current to flow.

-The direction of the flow of electric current is opposite to the direction of the flow of electrons.
-The current which flows from the higher to the lower potential point is the conventional direction of the current.
+The flow of electric current is opposite to the direction of the flow of electrons.
+The current that flows from the higher to the lower potential point is the conventional direction of the current.